Cainuse/Cig-Smokers/README.md

 # Cig-Smokers
 The solution to the famous cigarette smokers question with mutual exclusive locks.
-Written in C
+Written in C.